R-kill-9/Hacking-Notes/Mobile Application Security Testing/Android/Dynamic  Analysis/Environment/Capture Traffic with Burp Suite.md

 #### Possible Solutions

+**Always Trust User Certificates (Magisk Module)**

+The **Always Trust User Certificates** Magisk module allows Android devices (Android 7+ and higher) to trust user-installed CA certificates at the system level.
+This simplifies HTTPS interception in apps that normally ignore user CAs.

+1. Download the module ZIP from [GitHub](https://github.com/NVISOsecurity/AlwaysTrustUserCerts/releases)
+2. Install the module via Magisk and reboot the device.
+3. Install the Burp Suite CA certificate on the device.
+4. Verify the certificate appears in the system store (`Settings > Security > Trusted credentials > System`).
+5. Configure Burp Suite and the Android proxy as usual.

 **Patch the APK (Android 7+ user CAs)**

 Use **apk-mitm** to make the app trust user CAs and (often) disable pinning.